INTERESTING FACTS ON SPACE STATIONS !!!

 Astronauts on the ISS conduct scientific experiments and observe Earth’s weather, while also learning to live and work for long periods in space.
 It will also help in the future to live on the Moon and Mars.

 The ISS can be seen from over 6,500 locations on Earth.
-It is most visible in the sky at dawn and dusk.
+It’s most visible in the sky at dawn and dusk.

 The ISS missions normally last about six months, although NASA astronaut Mike Lopez Alegria’s mission was the longest, lasting 215 days.